Steel's Programme: Evidential Framework, the Core and Ultimate-L: The Core of

 Therefore, although no formal evidence may currently be provided, it is reasonable to conjecture, that, as a consequence of Theorem \ref{threshold}, no LCA of consistency strength lower than that of `there exists an extendible cardinal' will be sufficient to prove the existence of the core.
-However, more work is needed to further enlighten the issue.
+However, more work is needed to shed further light on the issue.